Liberal Arts and Sciences with Advisement Area in Childcare

-According to the U.S. Department of Labor, employment of childcare workers is expected to grow at a faster than average through 2020.
-Growth is expected because of increases in the number of children who require childcare and continued demand for preschool programs.
+According to the Occupational Outlook Handbook, employment of childcare workers is expected to grow 14 percent from 2012 to 2022, about as fast as the average for all occupations.
+Growth is expected due to increases in the number of children that require childcare and continued demand for preschool programs.

 The A.A.
 Liberal Arts Program

-The Associate in Arts (A.A.) degree at Finger Lakes Community College is designed for students who intend to transfer to pursue a baccalaureate degree, with courses equivalent to those offered during the freshman and sophomore years at most four-year colleges and universities.
+The A.A. degree at FLCC is designed for you to successfully transfer into a baccalaureate degree program, with courses equivalent to those offered during the freshman and sophomore years at most four-year colleges and universities.

 The degree is recognized in transfer (articulation) agreements with a large number of public and private four-year institutions in New York State and across the nation.